 High fructose corn syrup has crept into more of our foods over the last few decades.
-It’s cheaper and sweeter than sugar, and it is much more quickly absorbed by the body.
-Eating too much high fructose corn syrup can lead to insulin resistance, obesity, type 2 diabetes and high blood pressure.
+Compared with regular sugar, it’s cheaper and sweeter, and is more quickly absorbed into your body.
+But eating too much high fructose corn syrup can lead to insulin resistance, obesity, Type 2 diabetes and high blood pressure.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In this video, Mark Hyman, MD, talks about the many ill effects of high fructose corn syrup, and he offers strategies to avoid it.
-He says this sweetener can only be processed by the liver, causing what he calls a “fat production factory” in your body.
+Functional medicine expert Mark Hyman, MD, explains the many ill effects of high fructose corn syrup, and offers strategies to avoid it.

 Fructose was initially thought to be a better choice for people with diabetes due to its low glycemic index.
 But only your liver cells can process fructose, and that’s where the problems begin.

 “Fructose goes straight to your liver and starts a fat production factory,” Dr. Hyman says.
 “It triggers the production of triglycerides and cholesterol.”
 He explains that it’s actually the sugar — not the fat — that causes the most trouble for your cholesterol.

 What’s even worse, Dr. Hyman notes, is high doses of fructose “punch little holes in your intestinal lining, causing what we call a leaky gut.”
 He explains that this allows foreign food proteins and bacterial proteins to enter into your bloodstream, which triggers inflammation, makes you gain weight and causes Type 2 diabetes.